Skip to Main Content

 Video

 Creating your own video resources allows you to produce educational materials that are fitted for the purposes of your module and might provide students with alternative ways to access the contents.
-At City, different technologies are available to create educational video and audio from your computer without the need of a professional team or specific equipment.
-Also, if you need to produce high quality materials for a specific project, you could work with the Educational Technology Team in using the available facilities and equipment.
+Different technologies are available to create educational video and audio from your computer without the need of a professional team or specific equipment.
+Also, if you need to produce high quality materials for a specific project, you could work with the Digital Education team in using the available facilities and equipment.

 Resources created by lecturers can provide introductions or revisions for some topics.
 Students can watch these videos in advance, vacating face-to-face time for discussions and questions.
 This kind of materials also offer the opportunity to revisit the topics covered in the lesson and they can be paused, rewound and played at different speeds.
 Here some examples of situations in which creating your own resources can help students in their learning: